Rafikh1/jellyfinnew/README.md

 ### Advanced Configuration

 The following sections describe some more advanced scenarios for running the server from source that build upon the standard instructions above.

+### Custom Branding Example

+You can customize the look of this server by using the built-in branding options.
+This repository includes a sample stylesheet in `branding/rafi.css` and usage instructions in `branding/README.md`.

 #### Hosting The Web Client Separately